turingschool/curriculum/tutorials/models/validations.markdown

 But then your designer gets a hold of things and they flip out.
 "What is this error box crap?
 I want an ordered list!
 And sparkles!"
 The `error_messages_for` helper didn't support any customization, so most production apps would end up rewriting it.

 With Rails 3 the `error_messages_for` helper was removed.
 The automatic wrapping of `<div class='field_with_error></div>` remains.
+[TODO: Why does the automatic wrapping remain?
+Can you get rid of it?]

 #### Writing a Helper Method